 The story of New Theatrical Edition occurs within a single, forward-moving timeline that encompasses thousands of years.
 Within this span of time, a similar series of events -- humans find gods, humans create Evas, Evas destroy Angels, artificial evolution is attempted via Impact -- has played out twice on Earth.
-The first “loop” involved the Antediluvians (tentative designation), a technologically-advanced race of forerunners who wiped out their civilization through First Impact.
-The second “loop” involves the successors of the Antediluvians, the Lilin, being guided to a state of advancement by seven surviving ADan representatives (Seele), with the ultimate intention of undoing the damage wrought by First Impact.
+The first “loop” involved a pre-Lilin civilization (or "PLC"), a technologically-advanced species of forerunners who wiped themselves out through First Impact.
+The second “loop” involves the PLC's successors, the Lilin, being guided to a state of advancement by seven surviving PLC representatives (Seele), with the ultimate intention of undoing the damage wrought by First Impact.
 The Final Impact, the last stage in this purification process, will produce a renewed third take on humanoid sapience for the planet Earth.

 ^ While extremely simplified, this gives you a general idea of how batshit insane this thread will eventually get.
 As they say in Japan, “Please look forward to it!”